miker704/Strife/patch_V5_notes.md

     - Added multiple state effects for deploying avatar decoration modals in shop page.
     - Added edits to readme.md.
     - Added lilly pad profile effect to be profile effect preview modal.
+    - Added style for lilly pad profile effect to be profile effect preview modal.
     - Added fall foliage profile effect to be profile effect preview modal.
+    - Added styles for fall foliage profile effect to be profile effect preview modal.